33 Different Types of Wasps in Alabama

 Thread-waisted wasps are a type of wasp found in Alabama.
 They are fairly small, measuring around 1/2 inch in length.

-They have narrow waists with long and slender antennae, usually black or dark brown in color.
+They have narrow waists with long and slender antennae, usually black or dark brown.

 These are types of wasps in Alabama that feed mainly on insects and larvae.
 They construct their nests in wood, rocks, or trees and lay eggs within.